Are Corn Tortilla Chips Low Carb? Facts & Alternatives

 How Many Carbs Are in Corn Tortilla Chips?

 The carbohydrate content of corn tortilla chips varies depending on the brand and preparation method.
-However, here’s a general estimate based on a 1-ounce serving (about 10 chips):
+However, in general, a 1-ounce serving (about 10 chips) contains:

-For someone on a low-carb or keto diet, which typically limits daily carb intake to 20–50 grams, even a small serving of corn tortilla chips can use up most (or all) of your daily carb allowance.
-The high carb count, combined with their lack of fat and protein to balance blood sugar, makes them a poor choice for low-carb dieters.
+For individuals following a low-carb or keto diet, which typically restricts daily carbohydrate intake to 20–50 grams, even a small serving of corn tortilla chips can use up most—or even all—of your daily carb allowance.
+This makes them difficult to fit into a low-carb lifestyle without exceeding dietary limits.

 Why Aren’t Corn Tortilla Chips Low Carb?